mah666hhh/ask_year_month/README.md

 # AskYearMonth
-You can simply check **what month, what year** it is by the name of the month and year.(Year is not implemented. coming soon...)
+You can simply check **what month, what year** it is by the name of the month and year.
+(Year is not implemented. coming soon...)

-This Gem was extend Date, DateTime, Time, ActiveSupport::TimeWithZone.
+This Gem was extend [Date, DateTime, Time, ActiveSupport::TimeWithZone].

 ## example

 ```
 # Not beautiful...
 DateTime.parse('2020-12-05').month == 12
 #=> true